 Midcoast Maine is a destination in its own right, but it’s also a common path between Portland and Acadia National Park.
 According to National Geographic, Acadia is one of the most visited parks in the U.S., and many people will fly into the Portland International Jetport and immediately head north in a car to see this spectacular sight.

 If time is limited, then proceeding directly to Acadia makes sense.
-But if you have more time--or you just enjoy road trips--then consider these stops along the way.
+What I recommend however, is at least a day to enjoy the best of Portland Maine, and then consider these stops along the way.
 By the end of the day, you’ll really appreciate the quaint Maine coastal towns, rugged coastline and historic lighthouses.

 Breakfast In Portland